 Also, no matter what technique you use, remember: content comes first!
 Being creative developing a specific message, describing your brand and developing a design guideline on design for the look, feel and experience is important before choosing the appropriate technology to convey the content.
 And engagement is merely the first step to meaningful conversation and your next action should be planned to further the sales cycle.

-Here at Divinitas we literally think outside the box (and booth) and help you develop a tailor-made strategy suitable for your needs and budget that can help win support, so you can rock your next show!
+Here at Divinitas we literally think outside the box (and trade show booth) and help you develop a tailor-made strategy suitable for your needs and budget that can help win support, so you can rock your next show!

 To learn more about all we can do to help you, email us at email@example.com or call 407.601.4606